 Parkerizing is the creation of an iron-phosphate layer on the outer surface of the steel, producing a grey matte finish that helps to protect from corrosion and increases wear resistance.

 The protection is in two parts.
 First, the iron-phosphate layer itself is protective.
 Second, the surface is bead blasted before the parkerizing chemical bath, producing a surface that is irregular on a microscopic scale.
-This irregular surface is somewhat porous and better holds lubricant.
+This irregular surface is somewhat porous so it better holds lubricant.

 There are several related techniques, but generally they involve a phosphoric acid (H3PO4) solution with key ingredients of zinc or manganese, with varying amounts of nitrates, chlorates, and copper, the solution being heated to 88-99°C, close to the boiling point.
 So, instead of the boiling lye of bluing, parkerizing uses boiling acid.
 It's nasty at the opposite end of the pH scale.